Oracle Teacher: Leveraging Target Information for Better Knowledge Distillation of CTC Models: Related work

 \subsection{Knowledge Distillation}

 There has been a long line of research on KD, which aims at distilling knowledge from a big teacher model to a small student model.
 Bucila \textit{et al.} \cite{bucila-et-al:scheme} proposed a method to compress an ensemble of models into a single model without significant accuracy loss.
 Later, Ba and Caruana \cite{dodeep:scheme} extended it to deep learning by using the logits of the teacher model.
 Hinton \textit{et al.} \cite{hinton_kd-et-al:scheme} revived this idea under the name of KD that distills class probability by minimizing the Kullback-Leibler (KL)-divergence between the softmax outputs of the teacher and student.
 In the case of the ASR task, the most frequently employed KD approach is to train a student with the teacher's prediction as a target, in conjunction with the ground truth.
 For the conventional deep neural network (DNN)-hidden Markov model (HMM) hybrid systems, Li \textit{et al.} \cite{firstasr:scheme} first attempted to apply the teacher-student learning to a speech recognition task, and Wong \textit{et al.} \cite{seq:scheme} applied sequence-level KD to the acoustic model.
 Several researchers applied KD to improve the performance by minimizing the frame-level cross-entropy loss between the output distributions of the teacher and student \cite{blending:scheme,chebotar-et-al:scheme,watanabe-et-al:scheme,lu-et-al:scheme,fukuda-et-al:scheme}.
 For end-to-end speech recognition, KD has been successfully applied to CTC models \cite{senior-et-al:scheme,takashima-et-al:scheme, takashima-et-al2:scheme, kurata2-et-al:scheme,kurata-et-al:scheme, tutornet:scheme} and attention-based encoder-decoder models \cite{compression:scheme, wer_error:scheme, entropy:scheme, tutornet:scheme}.
 However, as reported in previous KD studies \cite{senior-et-al:scheme,takashima-et-al:scheme, takashima-et-al2:scheme, tutornet:scheme}, simply applying the frame-level CE to the CTC-based model can worsen the performance compared to the baseline.
 To cover this problem, Kurata and Audhkhasi \cite{kurata-et-al:scheme, kurata2-et-al:scheme} proposed KD approaches, where the CTC-based student can be trained using the frame-wise alignment of the teacher.
 Takashima \textit{et al.} \cite{takashima-et-al:scheme,takashima-et-al2:scheme} explored sequence-level KD methods for training CTC models.
 Yoon \textit{et al.} \cite{tutornet:scheme} suggested that $l_{2}$ loss is more suitable than the conventional KL-divergence to distill frame-level posterior in the CTC framework.
+Moritz \textit{et al.} \cite{gtc} newly proposed graph-based temporal classification (GTC) objective, which is applied for self-training with WFST-based supervision.